 Robert Doyle has more than 20 years of international experience in corporate finance, management and capital planning with roles in advisory, banking and public companies.
-Since 2004, Mr. Doyle has served as the Chief Financial Officer of Pan American Silver Corp., a TSX and NASDAQ-listed mining company with a market capitalization of approximately \$6.7 billion.
-Mr. Doyle currently serves on the board of

-Maverix Metals Inc. and Orezone Gold Corporation.
+From 2004 to 2022 Mr. Doyle served as the Chief Financial Officer of Pan American Silver Corp., a TSX and NASDAQ-listed mining company.
+Mr. Doyle currently serves on the board of Lithium Argentina and Orezone Gold Corporation.
 He also serves as a board member and co-chair of the Investment and Finance Committee of The Nature Trust of BC, a non-profit conservation organization.
 Mr. Doyle holds a Bachelor's Degree in Finance and a Graduate Diploma in Accounting from the University of Cape Town and is a Chartered Financial Analyst.
 In 2019, Mr. Doyle was recognized as British Columbia's CFO of the Year by "Business in Vancouver" for large public companies.